geejay81/React-Boilerplate-with-Webpack/README.md

-# React-Boilerplate-with-Webpack
+# React Boilerplate with Webpack

-React Boilerplate with Webpack
+A boilerplate repository for starting new React / Webpack projects.